awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 ![ggv2-tts-architecture](images/ggv2-tts-architecture.png)

 The **aws.greengrass.labs.TheThingsStackLoRaWAN** component is a thin wrapper around a conventional The Things Stack deployment.
 The Things Stack is composed of multiple Docker containers, using Docker Compose.
-Subject to configuration, there may be a Redis container and either a PostreSQL or CockroachDB container, in addition to The Things Stack container.
+Subject to configuration, there may be a Redis container and a PostreSQL container, in addition to The Things Stack container.

 The Things Stack is delivered as Docker images on Docker Hub.
 This component downloads Docker images from Docker Hub with the help of the [Docker application manager](https://docs.aws.amazon.com/greengrass/v2/developerguide/docker-application-manager-component.html) managed component.